by Zita Petrahai ’18

 Expert in Latino/a identities Nicole Guidotti-Hernández will visit Dickinson to discuss the importance of terminologies in a lecture, “Latinx: The Future Is Now,” on Thursday, April 12, at 7 p.m. in the Stern Center, Great Room, 208 W. Louther St.

 Guidotti-Hernández explains the way language has evolved from using terms like “Mexican-American,” “Puerto Rican,” “Chicano” and “Nuyorican” to “Latina/o” and now “Latinx.”
 She also highlights resistance to the change in language, indicating the potential and political necessity of the term Latinx.

 Guidotti-Hernández is associate professor of American studies and Mexican American and Latina/o studies at the University of Texas at Austin.
 She is author of Unspeakable Violence: Remapping U.S. and Mexican National Imaginaries, which won the 2011-2012 MLA Prize in Chicana/o and Latina/o Literature.
 Her research focuses on borderlands history after 1846, transnational feminist methodologies, Latinx studies and popular culture and immigration.

-This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the departments of English, Latin American, Latino & Caribbean studies and American studies, and the Women’s & Gender Resource Center.
-It is also part of the Clarke Forum’s semester theme, Citizen/Refugee.
+The event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the departments of English; American studies; Latin American, Latino & Caribbean studies; and the Women’s & Gender Resource Center.
+It is also part of the Clarke Forum’s Spring 2018 semester theme, Citizen/Refugee.